 From: Courtney Arbour, Director, Workforce Development Division

-Subject: Implementing Programs, Activities, and Services for English Language Learners
+Subject: Implementing Programs, Activities, and Services for English Language Learners—Update

 PURPOSE:

-The purpose of this AEL Letter is to provide Adult Education and Literacy (AEL) grantees with information, guidance, and capacity-building support related to implementing programs, activities, and services for English language learners (ELLs).
+The purpose of this AEL Letter is to provide Adult Education and Literacy (AEL) grantees with updated information, guidance, and capacity-building support related to implementing programs, activities, and services for English language learners (ELLs).
+Specifically, this updated AEL Letter adds a requirement that all English as a Second Language (ESL) services and curricula include a civics component beginning July 1, 2021.

 RESCISSIONS:

+AEL 01-17

 BACKGROUND:

 Workforce Innovation and Opportunity Act (WIOA) Title II, the Adult Education and Family Literacy Act (AEFLA), expands and clarifies the variety of programs, activities, and services available to ELLs.
 AEFLA includes four English as a Second Language (ESL) program requirements and provides the flexibility necessary for ESL programs to support ELL attainment of secondary completion and transition into postsecondary education, training, or employment, including through career pathways.
-These requirements expand the ESL program from its traditional focus on developing basic communication skills to enable ELLs to deal effectively with the demands and challenges of everyday life and family literacy, to a program that maintains these aspects but intensifies requirements for increased rigor to support credential attainment and employment outcomes.
-The expanded program objectives are supported by more rigorous ESL content standards and provisions for educational and career counseling services, and align with WIOA modifications to the Integrated English Literacy and Civics (Integrated EL Civics) program.
+These requirements expand the ESL program from its traditional focus on developing basic communication skills to a program that maintains these aspects but intensifies requirements for increased rigor to support credential attainment and employment outcomes.
+The expanded program objectives are supported by more rigorous ESL content standards and provisions for educational and career counseling services and align with WIOA modifications to the Integrated English Literacy and Civics (Integrated EL Civics) program.

-To provide added flexibility in accomplishing the revised objectives and to support Texas’ large Spanish speaking population, state law and TWC rule support bilingual instruction and Spanish high school equivalency instruction.
+To provide added flexibility in accomplishing the revised objectives and to support Texas’ large Spanish-speaking population, state law and TWC rule support bilingual instruction and Spanish high school equivalency instruction.

-This AEL Letter provides initial guidance to support enhanced program services for ELLs.
+The following provides background on the requirements for ELL programs.

-Expanded Program Objectives—AEFLA §203(6) includes a statutory requirement that ESL programs under the act be designed to help ELLs achieve competence in reading, writing, speaking, and comprehension of English.
+ESL Program Objectives—AEFLA §203(6) includes a statutory requirement that ESL programs under the act be designed to help ELLs achieve competence in reading, writing, speaking, and comprehension of English.
 In addition to these competencies, the AEFLA statement of purpose for services to immigrants and other ELLs includes instruction in mathematics.
-The new federal English Language Proficiency Standards for Adult Education (ELP Standards) emphasize these requirements through skills development well beyond basic life skills and outline the specific language and content skills needed to promote college and career readiness for ELLs at all levels.
+The federal English Language Proficiency Standards for Adult Education (ELP Standards) emphasize these requirements through skills development well beyond basic life skills and outline the specific language and content skills needed to promote college and career readiness for ELLs at all levels.

-AEFLA also clarifies a new requirement that the instructional program lead to the attainment of a secondary school diploma or its recognized equivalent, and transition into postsecondary education and training, or employment.
+AEFLA also clarifies a requirement that the instructional program lead to the attainment of a secondary school diploma or its recognized equivalent and transition into postsecondary education and training or employment.
 While these outcomes might not be realized initially by students at lower levels, the full instructional program across ESL levels is required to support and provide an interconnected sequence toward these outcomes and be reflected in program objectives, curricula, and services.
 Starting at low levels, programs should begin to include career-directed provisions, such as contextualizing curricula around high-demand job clusters in the local workforce development area, integrating Workforce Preparation Activities and supporting career awareness, planning, and employment services through Local Workforce Development Board (Board) services.

 Recognizing that capacity building is necessary to support expanded service options and their associated performance accountability requirements for ESL, TWC has undertaken multiple efforts to support grantee implementation of these requirements, including the revisions of the Texas content standards for AEL and associated curriculum development and professional development.